 - View predefined dashboards and segments imported from the Solutions Gallery.

-All users have Read & Analyze access to the Google Analytics Demo Account.
+All users have the Viewer role for the Google Analytics Demo Account.
 This means that you can:

 - See reporting data and configuration settings.